 Why you need a content calendar

-As a general rule, the further out you plan your digital content assets, the more likely you are to meet your deadlines and be more easily able to provide your target audience with high quality, relevant content.
-A well-planned content calendar takes a bit of time and energy to create, but it ultimately saves you a lot of time and headaches and keep your team on track week to week.
+As a general rule, the further out you plan your digital content assets, the more likely you are to meet your deadlines and be more easily able to provide your target audience with high-quality, relevant content.
+A well-planned content calendar takes a bit of time and energy to create, but it ultimately saves you a lot of time and headaches and keeps your team on track week to week.

 Most critically, though, an effective content calendar keeps your readers engaged by ensuring that you’re producing content that is meeting their needs, rather than just pushing product or becoming stagnant.
 Well-thought-out, polished content that was intentionally planned, instead of being rushed out the door last minute, is more likely to earn you clicks and win you qualified leads.

 The calendar format makes it easy for the entire marketing team, as well as interested executives, to see exactly what pieces of content are coming down the pipeline, and how they’re scheduled throughout the year, in conjunction with other events or marketing campaigns.